 Lakeland University's campus features a variety of student housing options with different layout and roommate options.
 Check out the details and floor plans of your new home away from home!

 Many colleges, especially those embedded in big cities, offer cookie-cutter dorms and little else.
 But here at Lakeland, you’ll experience various types of residential environments and eventually settle into the one that suits your lifestyle best.

 Brotz Hall is located on the north end of the Lakeland campus.
 It offers a unique coed facility with room for 96 students on three floors.
-Most of Brotz Hall’s residents are second-year students, but it is open to all students.
-Brotz Hall features an apartment-style layout.
+Brotz Hall features a pod-style layout.
 There are 12 pods with each pod containing three double rooms, two single rooms and two restrooms with shower and bath.
 A pair of pods share a large living area, kitchen, and study.
 The bedrooms are large and fully carpeted.
 Common areas include a comfortable lounge with a fireplace, a computer lab, classrooms and plenty of study space.
-Brotz Hall is both alcohol- and tobacco-free.
+All facilities are smoke-free.

 Lakeland's inviting two-story Stephen A. Gould Hall is an "L" shaped building that consists of two housing sections separated by the Pub.
 It features 64 beds in eight student housing apartments.
 Each housing pod in the new hall includes three double rooms, two single rooms, a living room, kitchen and two restrooms sharing a common counter area.
 The common activity area on the first floor is two stories high and includes a commons room, restrooms, and a small kitchen.
 It features a large fireplace and is designed for relaxation, study, meetings and special events.
 Gould hall houses chapter rooms for Lakeland's six Greek organizations.
 All facilities are smoke-free.